+A number of the nation's leading schools offer music programs.
+Many are highly ranked, and their music programs are first-rate.
 Students interested in a career in music can pursue undergraduate and graduate degree programs in music performance, direction, instruction and composition.
 Several of the top-ranked national universities offer well-respected music programs, as well as specialized fine arts and music schools.
-Two of the universities profiled below enjoy Ivy league status.
+Three of the four universities we are about to explore hold Ivy League status.

-The Berklee College of Music is a specialty school that offers 12 different majors that can lead to a 4-year professional diploma or a bachelor's degree.
-Areas of study include professional music and songwriting, music education or therapy, film scoring and jazz composition.
+The Berklee College of Music is a specialty school that offers 12 music majors, including professional music, songwriting, music education or therapy, film scoring and jazz composition.
 Students can also major in contemporary writing and production, electronic production and design or performance.
 Industry-specific training in music production and engineering is also available.
 Graduate students in the music business and management program can pursue an accelerated Master of Business Administration (MBA), offered in conjunction with the Suffolk University.

 |Duke University||Nine distinctive student performing ensembles||Durham, NC|